abhinav37-git/eth-avax-intermediate-module-3/README.md

 # eth-avax-intermediate-module-3

+AnyToken Contract

+License This contract is using the MIT License.

+Prerequisites Solidity ^0.8.9

+Contract Details: The contract imports three contracts from the OpenZeppelin library:

-The code defines a custom token contract called "CustomToken" that inherits functionality from three contracts in the OpenZeppelin library: ERC20, ERC20Burnable, and Ownable.
+The code defines a custom token contract called "AnyToken" that inherits functionality from three contracts in the OpenZeppelin library: ERC20, ERC20Burnable, and Ownable.

 The ERC20 contract is a standard implementation of the ERC20 token standard, which provides basic functionality for a fungible token.
 It includes functions such as transferring tokens, approving token transfers, and checking token balances.